 Game Grumps: Joint Justice is a fan made game which sees the Game Grumps, Arin Hanson and Dan Avidan, who are Grump and Not So Grump respectively, defend Jory (of P.P.I.S.S fame) when he is accused of stealing the 10 Minute Power Hour dinosaurs.
 The entire game is a parody of the Ace Attorney series and borrows heavily from both that and the office and structure of Game Grumps as a whole.

-The game was created by Studio Lovelies, an independent game developer/publisher, I believe the name of the studio is also a reference to Game Grumps, who call their fans ‘Lovelies’ but I’ll confirm that in an interview, if I’m lucky enough to secure an interview.
+The game was created by Studio Lovelies, an independent game developer/publisher, I believe the name of the studio is a reference to Game Grumps, who call their fans ‘Lovelies’.
+Speaking of the developer, you can check out my interview with the game director, Anasthera by clicking here.

 Production began in September 2019, and continued for over two years, with numerous hardworking and talented people being involved in the creation since then.
 It was actually played by The Grumps on the channel to celebrate the show’s 9th anniversary.
 You can check out their playthrough if you are interested by clicking here.